 Deni is an Audio Proofreader at Tantor Media, a growing audiobook producer across all genres.
 She currently lives in Old Saybrook, Connecticut, but was born and raised in Washington Heights and Harlem, to parents who emigrated from the Dominican Republic and Costa Rica.
 Deni received her BA in English and a publishing certificate from The City College of New York.
 She is passionate about YA fiction written by people of color for people of color and is thrilled to take her first step in helping amplify marginalized YA voices as an Associate Fiction Editor for FORESHADOW.
 Find Denise on Twitter: @DeniConejo and on Instagram: @denihoney18.

 associate fiction editor

-Trisha is an Editorial YA Intern at Page Street Publishing.
-She is also a freelance editor and the mind behind the YouTube channel, Paperback Prima Donna.
-She holds a BA in Media and Communication Studies from Fordham University.
-In her free time, Trisha can be found playing The Sims, journaling, or crying over her favorite Disney movies like the adult she is.
-Find Trisha on Twitter: @PBPrimaDonna.
+Trisha Tobias is Associate Fiction Editor for FORESHADOW: A Serial YA Anthology, a freelance editor, a Pitch Wars 2018 YA mentor, and a 2018 Walter Dean Myers Grant recipient.
+She holds a BA in Media and Communication Studies from Fordham University with a minor in Creative Writing.
+In her “free time,” Trisha can be found playing The Sims, journaling, or crying over her favorite Disney movies like the adult she is.
+Find Trisha on Twitter: @misstrishtobias

 Alison is the author of the young adult novels Red, For Real, and Look Both Ways and the middle grade novels The Classy Crooks Club and Willows vs. Wolverines.
 She is also the coauthor of Best.
 Night.
 Ever. and The Pros of Cons.
 Alison is a professional photographer and worked for many years as a lighting designer for theater, opera, and dance productions.
 Her patronus is a red panda.
 She lives in Brooklyn with her two pet cats and thousands of pet books.
 Find Alison on Twitter: @alison_cherry.